kul-group/kulgroup-handbook/_docs/Effective Strategies/Productivity .md

 1. TOC
 {:toc}

-*Note: This advice is merely a suggestion, everyone has a different approach to productivity that works for them.*
+*Note: This advice is merely a suggestion, take some time to figure out what keeps you productive.*

 ### Build capacity first